oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-soa-domain/docs-source/enablingT3.md

-# Expose T3 protocol for managed servers in SOA Domain
+# Expose T3 protocol for Managed Servers in SOA Domain

-T3 ports for Managed Servers in Oracle SOA deployed in WebLogic Kubernetes Operator Environment are not available by default.
+T3 ports for Managed Servers in Oracle SOA deployed in WebLogic Kubernetes operator Environment are not available by default.

-This document provides steps to create T3 channel and the corresponding Kubernetes Service to expose the T3 protocol for managed servers in SOA Domain.
+This document provides steps to create T3 channel and the corresponding Kubernetes Service to expose the T3 protocol for Managed Servers in SOA Domain.

 ![Exposing SOA Managed Server T3 Ports](images/ExposeSOAMST3.png)

-With the following steps we will be creating T3 port at 30014 on all Managed Servers for soa_cluster with below details:
+With the following steps you will be creating T3 port at 30014 on all Managed Servers for soa_cluster with below details:

 * Name: T3Channel_MS
 * Listen Port:  30014